thedevdojo/voyager/docs/v0.10/Readme.md

 Finally, we'll need to create a relationship in the `Page` class.
 This would look like the following:

 ```
-public function author_id(){
+public function authorId(){
     return $this->belongsTo(User::class);
 }
 ```

 > Note: the method used for this relationship, must match the name of the row from the `pages` table.
-Which is why we used `author_id` as the method name to tie the relationship.
+Which is why we used `authorId` as the method name to tie the relationship.

 And that's how we can perform a One-to-One relationship.
 Next, you'll see how to create a Many-to-Many relationship.